SAP-samples/btp-services-intelligent-routing/01-SetupCloudIntegration/README.md

 ![status Cloud Integration finished](./images/18.png)

-At the top-right corner of each capability tile, you can choose the icon to bring out options that let you manage and view additional details of a capability.
+In the top-right corner of each capability tile, you can choose the icon to bring out options that let you manage and view additional details of a capability.

 ![capabilities option](./images/19.png)

 > Note: This option is available only to users with Integration_Provisioner role.

-22   Navigate back to SAP BTP Cockpit and select the subaccount in which of setup the SAP Integration Suite tenant in the previous steps.
+22   Navigate back to SAP BTP Cockpit and select the subaccount in which you've setup the SAP Integration Suite tenant in the previous steps.

 23. In the navigation area of the subaccount, choose **Security > Users** and select your user.
 An overview of already assigned role collections will show up.